Le Train des Plantations

 Le Train des Plantations of the Les Rails de la Canne à Sucre association is a 2.5 km long, privately owned heritage railway with Usine Sainte-Marie's (USM's) original gauge of 3 ft 10 in in Sainte-Marie in Martinique.

 Location

 The narrow gauge train runs from Rhum Museum at the Saint James Distillery in Sainte-Marie through sugarcane and banana plantations over two Bailey bridges to the Banana Museum.

 Operation

-The heritage train is operated by an enthusiastic team of retired employees of RATP, SNCF, the police and the post Tuesday to Saturday from 9:30 to 13:30.
+The heritage train is operated by an enthusiastic team of retired employees of RATP, SNCF, Police and Post Office.
+It runs Tuesday to Saturday from 9:30 to 13:30.

 Locomotives

 A Davenport diesel locomotive Moïse with a 232 hp Deutz engine was salvaged from the bed of the Cherry River (Rivière Cerise).

 A Corpet-Louvet six-wheeler steam locomotive with works No 1701 of 1925 is exhibited in a well preserved but non-functional condition at Saint James station.